 Among the delightful cafe culture and picturesque rural landscape, the Cotswolds contains many lakes and river systems, some of which provide magnificent trout fly fishing and other fishing opportunities in both Stillwater and running water environments.
 Some Cotswold rivers have been compared to the rich chalk streams of Hampshire.
 These lush rivers provide a perfect, gentle habitat where plants, fish, crayfish, birds and mammals live and grow in abundance.
 The clear water and peaceful locations make the Cotswolds an ideal location to get away from the hustle and bustle… plus it’s only a 90-minute drive away from London.

 Bibury Trout Farm

-Once described as “the most beautiful village England”, Bibury Trout Farm is located near to Cirencester and covers 15 acres of the Coln Valley.
-Founded in 1902, up to six million trout spawn here every year and it is open from 8am every day.
-Note, there is no closed season for trout on stillwater!
+Once described as “the most beautiful village in England”, Bibury Trout Farm is located near Cirencester and covers 15 acres of the Coln Valley.
+Founded in 1902, up to six million trout spawn here every year and it is open from 8 am every day.
+Note, there is no closed season for trout on Stillwater!

 Ashton Keynes Angling Club

 Established in 1953, the club offers a versatile range of fishing in the Cotswold Water Park.
 In their largest lake, lake 32, there is an abundance of bream their average size has increased to around 5lb in recent seasons.
 Alternatively, their Thamesmead A lake has significant tench and bream populations, with some carp present that weigh up to 30lbs.
 Pike fishing is also popular in the autumn and winter.